Small permutation classes

 In addition to Theorem~\ref{atomic-tfae}, we need several results about atomicity for pwo classes.
 For the first, we follow the proof given by Murphy~\cite{murphy:restricted-perm:}.

-\begin{proposition} Every pwo permutation class can be written as a finite union of atomic classes. \end{proposition} \begin{proof} Consider the binary tree whose root is the pwo class $\C$, all of whose leaves are atomic classes, and in which the children of the non-atomic class $\D$ are two proper subclasses $\D^1,\D^2\subsetneq\D$ such that $\D^1\cup\D^2=\D$.
-Because $\C$ is pwo its subclasses satisfy by the descending chain condition by Proposition~\ref{pwo-subclasses-dcc}, so this tree contains no infinite paths and thus is finite; its leaves give the desired atomic classes. \end{proof}
+\begin{proposition} Every pwo permutation class can be expressed as a finite union of atomic classes. \end{proposition} \begin{proof} Consider the binary tree whose root is the pwo class $\C$, all of whose leaves are atomic classes, and in which the children of the non-atomic class $\D$ are two proper subclasses $\D^1,\D^2\subsetneq\D$ such that $\D^1\cup\D^2=\D$.
+Because $\C$ is pwo its subclasses satisfy by the descending chain condition by Proposition~\ref{pwo-subclasses-dcc}, so this tree contains no infinite paths and thus is finite by K\"onig's Lemma; its leaves give the desired atomic classes. \end{proof}

 The problem of computing growth rates of pwo classes can then be reduced to that of computing growth rates of atomic classes: